 Stories that compel.

 Stories that compel have something different.
 They have some unresolved tension and a place for the listener to see they can change the ending.
-(See a recap of the live Tweets sent out during this session.)

 Here are two story examples I heard recently in my storytelling workshop.
 Which is more compelling for you?